Literature / Heart of Ice

 - Badass Normal: Chaim Golgoth is an elite special forces soldier, and wields a crossbow against psychics, genetically-enhanced supermen and warriors armed with Lost Technology.
 The PC can also be this if he doesn't take ESP or Paradoxing and doesn't get himself genetically enhanced or cyborged.

-- BFG: The mantramuktra cannon, a man-portable Wave Motion Gun.
+- BFG: The mantramuktra cannon, a man-portable Plasma Cannon.

 - Black and Gray Morality: There are no unambiguous heroes in this game.
 This goes double in Du-En, where you'll find yourself wondering whether any of your rivals for the Heart are good guys.
-No. The best you can get is a My Country, Right or Wrong Nineties Anti-Hero Sociopathic Soldier.
+No. The best you can get is a My Country, Right or Wrong '90s Anti-Hero Sociopathic Soldier - he's the only one, possibly aside from yourself, who objects to destroying the world for the sake of personal power.

 - Blast Out: The final scene usually results in this.